 - you’re attending a training camp with the Australian Defence Force Reserves

 - you or your children move to a country covered under an international social security agreement

 Australia has an international social security agreement with some countries.
 If you travel to a country with an agreement that covers Parenting Payment Single, we may pay you indefinitely.

 You have to be a widow to get this payment under an agreement.
 Some agreements have other rules that you’ll also need to meet.

 Parenting Payment will stop if you or your children:

 - leave Australia to live in another country

 - leave Australia for more than 6 weeks, return home, but then leave again within 6 weeks

 When to tell us about your travel

-You should tell us if you or your children are leaving Australia and you:
+You must tell us if you or your children: